OneDrive/onedrive-sdk-csharp/samples/OneDriveApiBrowser/readme.md

 ...
 ```

-As you can see, the three scopes specified for `Scopes` invokes the Permissions window.
 The OneDrive SDK also provides a **SignOutAsync** method to easily sign the user out:

 ```csharp
 await this.oneDriveClient.SignOutAsync();